One moment...

 Working Conditions

-Due to the staffing shortage in recent years, a vast majority of nursing assistants find themselves in the challenging position of attempting to provide quality care to far too many patients at once.
-The turnover rate for nursing assistants is high, due largely to the job's heavy workload and physical demands.
+Due to staffing shortages in recent years, a vast majority of nursing assistants find themselves in the challenging position of attempting to provide quality care for far too many patients at once.
+The turnover rate for nursing assistants is high, due largely to the job’s heavy workload and physical demands.

 Academic Requirements

-Training programs to become a certified nursing assistant (CNA) can be found through the Red Cross, community colleges or medical facilities.
-Classes are generally taught by a Registered Nurse, and the length of training depends on the program.
-Through a facility, classes may run for two weeks, with a month or more of hands-on training to follow.
-The classes offer the basics of what to expect with this job; however, this is a career in which skill levels and confidence dramatically improve once the nursing assistant becomes involved in the daily routine of actual caregiving.
-Search for schools that provide training for this career.
+A registered nurse generally teaches the classes.
+The length of training depends on the program.
+The classes offer the basics of what to expect with the job; however, this is a career in which skill levels and confidence dramatically improve once the nursing assistant becomes involved in the daily routine of actual caregiving.